A restricted memory quasi-Newton bundle method for nonsmooth optimization on Riemannian manifolds: Global convergence

-it follows that $0_{x_k} \in \partial f({x_k})$. \end{proof} In what follows, we assume that Algorithm \ref{Algo:RQNBM} does not terminate.
-Two cases are considered separately: (a) the number of serious steps are finite followed by an infinite number of null steps; and (b) the number of serious steps are infinite.
-Let us define the level set of problem \eqref{problem} by
+In what follows, we assume that Algorithm \ref{Algo:RQNBM} does not terminate.
+Two cases are considered separately: (a) the number of serious steps is finite followed by an infinite number of null steps; and (b) the number of serious steps is infinite.